brucejunlee/RMT_Theory_Applications/README.md

 # RMT_Theory_Applications
-some important properties  on random matrix theory and its applications in multiple areas
+Some important properties on random matrix theory and its applications in multiple areas